 Watch: UFO?
 Flying ship?
-Optical illusion shows cruise ship 'hovering' on Mt Maunganui beach
+Optical illusion shows ship 'hovering' on Mt Maunganui beach

 The phenomenon can distort objects to make them appear bigger or smaller than they are, or sometimes upside down.

-Schaffner's footage has since gone viral around the world, with viewers watching the illusion from as far away as the US, UK and Australia.
+Monika's footage has since gone viral around the world, with viewers watching the illusion from as far away as the US, UK and Australia.